 Every Sunday night is jazz night with legendary sax player, Shelley Carrol.
 If you live in Dallas and you’ve never heard Shelley Carol play, all I can say is, get thee over there immediately.
 No excuses.

 Note: There is a two drink minimum.
 You don’t have drink alcohol, but you do have to order something.
 You can chose to dine if you don’t want to order drinks, which I recommend.

 831 Exposition Ave.

-Chocolate Secrets, located in the Oak Lawn neighborhood, is a cozy little cafe offering wine by the glass or bottle, handmade Belgian chocolates, coffees, and desserts.
+Chocolate Secrets, located on the edge of Highland Park (almost in Oak Lawn), is a cozy little cafe offering wine by the glass or bottle, handmade Belgian chocolates, coffees, and desserts.
 It’s a romantic spot for a date night, or a small intimate group.